Samsung Galaxy Tab S7+ and Keyboard Cover Review (Mystic Black, UK)

 The experience with using this device as a client for a remote machine is alright with the correct software, but the issue with keyboard shortcuts is a glaring oversight.
 Moving past the thin client experience, I quite like this tablet as a laptop, just using the regular touch UI with the keyboard and kickstand connected.
 It works quite nicely.
 My recommendation for DeX would be to leave it for external monitors, as it acts as an independent monitor.
 You can have one interface on your tablet, and another one entirely showing on your monitor, and that is a nice feature.

-DeX Home
+DeX Home.

 DeX split screen - I snapped a window to each side.